201-410-6834 OR EMAIL ME @ INFO@MITCHTHEMINISTER.COM

-I never, ever have extra charges (ie,mileage charges, travel or parking).
-I never add on any charge for anything you'd like to include in your ceremony.
-(Except skydiving.
-I'm kidding.
-There is no way am I jumping out of a plane. ) When we set a price you'll know exactly what I charge.
+When we set a price you'll know exactly what I charge.
 Just ask.
 Included are unlimited phone calls and emails.
 Of course if you feel more comfortable with additional meetings they can certainly be arranged, no extra charge.
-I'm also available for a chat on Skype or Facetime.
+I'm also available for a chat on Zoom.

 Q: DO YOU ACCEPT TIPS?

-Like any other service provider (Maître D' ,waitress, valet, etc.) tips are always gratefully accepted.
+Like any other service provider (Maître D' ,waitress, valet, photographers, video companies, etc.) tips are always gratefully accepted.

 Q: WHAT KINDS OF WEDDINGS DO YOU PERFORM?